JustinLivi/redux-keyable/README.md

 interface State {
   storedValue: string;
 }

-// we pass our state type and action type as generic parameters...
+// we pass our state type and action type as generic parameters to createKeyableReducer.
-// everything here is clean so far, but how do we ensure only the right
+// we pass our action type and reducer as arguments to the method.
-// action reaches this reducer? const keyableReducer = createKeyableReducer<State, Action>( ACTION_TYPE,
+// our reducer will only ever get called for actions matching our specified type const keyableReducer = createKeyableReducer<State, Action>( ACTION_TYPE,
   (state, { value }) => ({